NewDay-Data/scilint/README.md

 If you made a change to the notebooks in one of the exported cells, you can export it to the library with nbdev_prepare.
 If you made a change to the library, you can export it back to the notebooks with nbdev_update.

+# Appendix

+`nbdev` contains many features that are useful for Data Science workflows; too many in fact to cover here.
+We will focus on the major features we consider to have significant for Production Data Science
+teams:

+1. Explicit separation of exploration from what is **fundamental** for the workflow to execute using the `export` directive.
+2. Introducing a test runner for notebook-based repos.
+3. In-flow documentation of a notebook that is focused on the reader and powerfully expressive thanks to Quarto Markdown (aids building towards published reproducible research)
+4. Git friendly workflow via pre-commit hooks.